torrust/containerizing-rust-apps-examples/custom-dependencies-cache/README.md

 # Custom dependencies cache (without cargo chef)

-In this example, the application has some dependencies that are not cached by using docker layers.
+In this example, the application has some dependencies that are cached by using docker layers.

 It's done the way it was done before having [cargo chef](https://github.com/LukeMathWalker/cargo-chef).